History of flooding in Canada: 2021 British Columbia floods

 On November 14, 2021, an atmospheric river brought heavy rains to parts of British Columbia, Canada, and neighbouring Washington, United States, causing flooding and mudslides.

 2024 British Columbia floods

-On October 18, 2024, an atmospheric river caused heavy rain to the costal parts of British Columbia, Canada and the northwestern parts of Washington, United States.
+On October 18, 2024, an atmospheric river caused heavy rain to the coastal parts of British Columbia, Canada and the northwestern parts of Washington, United States.

+2025 British Columbia floods

+In December 2025, an atmospheric river caused flooding in British Columbia (as well as parts of the United States).
+This resulted in a State of Local Emergency and highways being closed.

+2026 Ontario Floods

+In the summer of 2026, there was flooding in the Niagara Region and around Toronto.
+From July 27th to July 28th, there was serious flooding in St. Catharines and Niagara Falls, Ontario.

 Quantity and force of flooding events increasing

 Between 2003 and 2013 Canada had nine disasters with damages surpassing 500 million each.
 Prior to that only three Canadian disasters exceeded 500 million in damages.
 The Centre for Research on the Epidemiology of Disasters (CRED) reports that the cost of natural disasters rose 14-fold since the 1950s.